 Is there an application deadline?

-The application deadline is June 1st for the fall semester and November 1st for the spring semester.
+The application deadline is June 1st for the fall semester.

-How do I get accepted to the Practical Nursing Program?
+How do I get accepted and what course do I need to take?

-- A high school diploma with minimum GPA of 2.5 for PN applicants or GED mean score of 550 or HiSet mean score of 14.
+- A high school diploma with minimum GPA of 2.5 or GED mean score of 550 or HiSet mean score of 14.

 - Submit ACT Results

 a.
-Composite score of 18 for PN applicants.
+Composite score of 18 or equivalent exam (Compass, ASSET, Accuplacer)

 d.
 The student is required to contact the nursing program to request a review of the student’s application and transcripts when grades have been completed.

-What kinds of classes do I need to take before entering the Nursing Program?
+What kinds of classes will I take during the Nursing Program?

 Who do I contact for more information?